Our Mistakes

 We immediately emailed all of the organizations and people that we had mentioned to apologize and included the section we had written about them.
 Note that none of the information we published was confidential; we merely did not intend to publish this information and it had not been fully vetted by GiveWell staff and sent to the organizations for pre-publication comment.

-Steps we've taken to improve: In November 2012, we instituted a new practice for publishing conversation notes.
-We now internally store both private and publishable versions of conversation notes in separate folders (we hope that this practice reduces the likelihood that we upload the wrong file) and have assigned a staff member to perform a weekly audit to check whether any confidential materials have been uploaded.
-As of this writing (December 2012) we have performed 3 audits and found no instances of publishing private material.
+How we addressed our mistake (posted December 2012): In November 2012, we instituted a new practice for publishing conversation notes.
+We began to internally store both private and publishable versions of conversation notes in separate folders (to reduce the likelihood that we upload the wrong file) and assigned a staff member to perform a weekly audit to check whether any confidential materials have been uploaded.
+As of this writing, we have performed three audits and found no instances of publishing private material.

 We take the issue of publishing private materials very seriously because parties that share private materials with us must have confidence that we will protect their privacy.
 We have therefore reexamined our procedures for uploading files to our website and are planning to institute a full scale audit of files that are currently public as well as an ongoing procedure to audit our uploads.

-October 2016 Update: We now have a publishing process that clearly separates publishable versions of conversation notes from private versions of notes, and we periodically audit published notes to ensure that all interviewee's suggestions have been incorporated.
-As of this time, our process requires that explicit approval to publish is given for each file we upload, and we periodically audit these uploads to ensure that private information has not been uploaded to our server.
+Update (posted October 2016): We established a publishing process that clearly separates publishable versions of conversation notes from private versions of notes, periodically auditing published notes to ensure that all interviewees’ suggestions have been incorporated.
+At the time of this update, our process requires that explicit approval to publish is given for each file we upload, and we periodically audit these uploads to ensure that private information has not been uploaded to our server.

 2006 to 2011: Tone issues

 How we fell short: We continue to struggle with an appropriate tone on our blog, one that neither understates nor overstates our confidence in our views (particularly when it comes to charities that we do not recommend).
-An example of a problematic tone is our December 2009 blog post, Celebrated Charities that we Don't Recommend.
-Although it is literally true that we don't recommend any of the charities listed in that post, and although we stand by the content of each individual blog post linked, the summaries make it sound as though we are confident that these charities are not doing good work; in fact, it would be more accurate to say that the information we would need to be confident isn't available, and we therefore recommend that donors give elsewhere unless they have information we don't.
+An example of a problematic tone is our December 2009 blog post, Celebrated charities that we don’t recommend.
+Although it is literally true that we don’t recommend any of the organizations listed in that post, and although we stand by the content of each individual blog post linked, the summaries make it sound as though we are confident that these organizations are not doing good work; in fact, it would be more accurate to say that the information we would need to be confident isn’t available, and we therefore recommend that donors give elsewhere unless they have information we don’t.

 We wish to be explicit that we are forming best guesses based on limited information, and always open to changing our minds, but readers often misunderstand us and believe we have formed confident (and, in particular, negative) judgments.
 This leads to unnecessary hostility from, and unnecessary public relations problems for, the groups we discuss.

-Steps we have taken to improve: We do feel that our tone has slowly become more cautious and accurate over time.
-At the time of this writing (July 2010), we are also resolving to run anything that might be perceived as negative by the group it discusses, before we publish it publicly, giving them a chance to make any corrections to both facts and tone.
+How we addressed our mistake (posted July 2010): We feel that our tone has slowly become more cautious and accurate over time.
+At the time of this update, we are also resolving to run anything that might be perceived as negative by the group it discusses, before we publish it publicly, giving them a chance to make any corrections to both facts and tone.
 (We have done this since our inception for charity reviews, but now intend to do it for blog posts and any other public content as well.)

 July 2009 to November 2010: Quantitative charity ratings that confused rather than clarified our stances

-How we fell short: Between July 2009 and November 2010, we assigned zero- to three-star ratings to all charities we examined.
-We did so in response to feedback from our fans and followers - in particular, arguments that people want easily digested, unambiguous “bottom line” information that can help them make a decision in a hurry and with a clean conscience.
-Ultimately, however, we decided that the costs of the ratings - in terms of giving people the wrong impression about where we stood on particular charities - outweighed the benefits.
+How we fell short: Between July 2009 and November 2010, we assigned zero- to three-star ratings to all programs we examined.
+We did so in response to feedback from our fans and followers—in particular, arguments that people want easily digested, unambiguous “bottom line” information that can help them make a decision in a hurry and with a clean conscience.
+Ultimately, however, we decided that the costs of the ratings—in terms of giving people the wrong impression about where we stood on particular programs—outweighed the benefits.

-Steps we have taken to improve: By December 2010 we will replace our quantitative ratings with more complex and ambiguous bottom lines that link to our full reviews.
+How we addressed our mistake (posted November 2010): By December 2010, we will replace our quantitative ratings with more complex and ambiguous bottom lines that link to our full reviews.

 More information: